dnsimple/dnsimple-support/content/articles/a-record.markdown

 ---
 title: What is an A record?
-excerpt: Welcome to DNSimple.
-This page explains the purpose of the A record.
-Hosted DNS has never been this easy.
+excerpt: What is an A record and how to create A records with DNSimple.
 categories:
 - DNS
 ---